louislefevre/python-interactive/README.md

 ```js
 python.stop();
 ```
-To stop the Python process, use the `stop()` method.
+To stop the Python process, call the `stop()` method.
 This will destroy all stdio streams, kill the Python process, then set it to null.
 When `stop()` is run, commands can no longer be executed until `start()` is called again.
 This method will not do anything if a process is not running.

 ### Restarting a Python Process
 ```js